 Over the past 10 years we have learned that the fairy tale of the startup born in the garage is almost never repeated, and large companies often and willingly fail despite the triumphs narrated by their press offices.
 Here are technological flops that marked the decade, sacrificial victims on the altar of the future.

-Everyone was confused by Google's Nexus Q when it debuted in 2012, and it's confusion why this bowling ball-like multimedia streamer has crashed yet to hit the market.
-Priced at $ 299, plus another 399 for the speakers and 49 for the cables, the Nexus Q was incredibly expensive for a paperweight.
-It only streamed from YouTube, had weird connection problems; it required an app just to change settings.
-Shortly after the launch announcement, Google postponed the official release date of the Nexus Q, telling users who pre-ordered it that the company had “decided to postpone the launch to make it even better.”
-That launch never came: Google quietly shelved the device (as it diverted outage rumors) and gave away the remaining prototypes for free, much to the delight of tech flop collectors.
+Everyone was confused by Google's Nexus Q when it debuted in 2012, and confusion is why this bowling-ball-looking media streamer has still failed to hit the market.
+Priced at $299, plus another $399 for speakers and $49 for cables, the Nexus Q was incredibly expensive for a paperweight.
+Only streamed from YouTube, had strange connection issues; it required an app just to change the settings.
+Shortly after the launch was announced, Google pushed back the official release date of the Nexus Q, telling users who had pre-ordered it that the company had "decided to push back the launch to make it even better."
+That launch never came: Google quietly shelved the device (while deflecting discontinuation rumors) and gave away the remaining prototypes for free.
+To the delight of collectors of technological flops.

-LeEco, the "Chinese Netflix", was supposed to be the next Chinese tech company to make an appearance in the West.
-But LeEco's two biggest bets (the acquisition of Californian TV producer Vizio and a Tesla competitor called Faraday Future) ended up tarnishing its reputation and the company's plans.
-Regulatory hurdles sank his plans to acquire Vizio, which was to be LeEco's grand entry into the entertainment market.
+LeEco, the “Chinese Netflix,” was supposed to be the next Chinese tech company to make an appearance in the West.
+But LeEco's two biggest bets (the acquisition of Californian TV maker Vizio and a Tesla competitor called Faraday Future) ended up tarnishing its reputation and the company's plans.
+Regulatory hurdles scuttled its plans to acquire Vizio, which was supposed to be LeEco's big entry into the entertainment market.
 The result?
-An embarrassing withdrawal and a couple of lawsuits.
+An embarrassing retirement and a couple of lawsuits.

 Apple really thought people would want a $ 17.000 smartwatch.
 He believed it, really.

-Before the Apple Watch was released in 2015, a lavish "Edition" model in 18K gold began appearing on the wrists of celebrities such as Beyoncé.
+Before the release of the Apple Watch in 2015, a lavish 18-karat gold “Edition” model began appearing on the wrists of celebrities like Beyoncé.
 At that price, however, the good Jesus himself could have worn it: nobody spends that money on an item that becomes obsolete in 10 months.
 It is not a Rolex.

-With the first versions managed to deal with the market with realism, the ceramic glass case and the decidedly lower price have put the crazy design of the luxury Apple Watch at bay.
-Or should I call it apple watch flop Edition?
+With the first versions managed to realistically address the market, the ceramic glass case and the decidedly lower price put the crazy project of the luxury Apple Watch in the attic.
+Or should I call it Apple Watch Flop Edition?

 Among the technological flops, perhaps the most unfortunate.
 Maybe.
 Originally known as CrunchPad, JooJoo was one of the first tablets.
-Two years before Apple announced the iPad, TechCrunch co-founder Michael Arrington asked his readers to help him build the $ 200 computer.
-Hardware problems drove the final product to $ 500 and a very late launch, just days before the launch of Apple's iPad.
-And JooJoo, born too long ago, had practically no equipment compared to the new Apple tablet.
+Two years before Apple announced the iPad, TechCrunch co-founder Michael Arrington asked his readers to help him build the $200 computer.
+Hardware issues led to the final product costing $500 and a very late launch, just days before the launch of Apple's iPad.
+And JooJoo, born too long ago, had practically no features compared to the new Apple tablet.
 Inevitable disaster.

 In 2019, Google Reader finally got the tombstone it deserved.
-It's not the first or the last time that Google has debunked an idea, but it was certainly one of the stupidest: Google's decision to kill the beloved RSS reader in 2013, despite protests and probably just to save costs. of the server.
-Virtually a fatal blow to RSS feed as a news distribution technology.
+It's not the first or last time Google nixed an idea, but it was certainly one of the dumbest: Google's decision to kill the beloved RSS reader in 2013, despite protests and probably just to save costs of the server.
+Practically a death blow to the RSS Feed as a news distribution technology.
 I still mourn his loss.

-For a brief moment in 2014 an "anonymous" social was all the rage.
-Secret would show you the messages of your friends and friends of friends, without identifying anyone by name.
-The result was a relatively safe space to talk about sex, drugs, and other things that would push you off Facebook.
-Almost immediately it accumulated 15 million users and raised 35 million in funding.
-But the lesson we've learned over the past decade is that nothing can remain anonymous for long.
-No lasting identity, no lasting social.
-Just 16 months after launch, the co-founder of Secret pulled the plug on his own, sending Secret to the anonymous app graveyard along with Yik Yak, Ask.fm, Formspring and more.
-The founders are still busy giving the money back to investors, and maybe they've kept a few million for themselves.
+For a brief moment in 2014, “anonymous” social media was all the rage.
+Secret showed you messages from your friends and friends of friends, without identifying anyone by name.
+The result was a relatively safe space to talk about sex, drugs, and other things that would drive you off Facebook.
+It amassed 15 million users almost immediately and raised 35 million in funding.
+But the lesson we have learned over the last decade is that nothing can remain anonymous for long.
+No lasting identity, no lasting social media.
+Just 16 months after launch, Secret's co-founder pulled the plug on his own, sending Secret to the anonymous app graveyard along with Yik Yak, Ask.fm, Formspring and others.
+The founders are still committed to returning money to investors, and may have kept a few million for themselves.

 When Google suddenly put half a billion dollars in the Magic Leap cases, the unknown AR startup seemed ready to change everything, despite the fact that nobody knew anything about its product, and since then things have gone more or less the same way.

-Magic Leap illustrated a bunch of high-sounding patents with lots of stolen sci-fi images and promised havoc.
+Magic Leap illustrated a bunch of high-sounding patents with lots of stolen sci-fi imagery and promised disaster.
 In reality, the first product was very similar to the current Microsoft HoloLens, but without a business model or an established company behind it.
 For $ 2,6 billion raised, Magic Leap sold only 6000 pieces.

-Microsoft's first attempt at wearable hardware felt more like a social experiment.
-Yes, you could have used Band to buy a coffee from Starbucks, but not even Starbucks could save this gadget from death after the release of a second version perhaps even worse than the first.
-Eventually Microsoft cut losses by shutting down servers and offering refunds to apologize to users.
+Microsoft's first attempt at wearable hardware seemed more like a social experiment.
+Yes, you could use Band to buy a coffee at Starbucks, but not even Starbucks could save this gadget from death after the release of a second version that was perhaps even worse than the first.
+Microsoft eventually cut its losses by shutting down servers and offering refunds to apologize to users.

-Of all the confirmations an energy company might be looking for, having a President as an ambassador is probably at the top of the list.
+Of all the endorsements an energy company might seek, having a President as an ambassador is probably at the top of the list.

 That was the fortunate position Solyndra found itself around 2009, when its circular solar panels caught Obama's attention.
-The company had everything the Obama administration wanted: innovative and efficient design, the potential to provide hundreds of new jobs and billions of dollars in funding.
+The company had everything the Obama administration wanted: innovative and efficient design, potential to provide hundreds of new jobs, and billions of dollars in financing.
 The only problem was that there was actually no business plan.
 Solyndra went bankrupt in just two years, due to skyrocketing costs and a nearly non-existent customer base.

-Neil Young has spent years disparaging MP3, iTunes, and digital music as a whole, insisting that compressed sound quality ruins the listening experience compared to CDs and vinyl.
-In 2012 he tried to solve the problem on his own, announcing the Pono music player and a shop that would sell lossless, high-fidelity audio files.
+Neil Young spent years disparaging MP3s, iTunes, and digital music as a whole, insisting that the compressed sound quality ruined the listening experience compared to CDs and vinyl.
+In 2012 he tried to solve the problem himself, announcing the Pono music player and a store that would sell high-fidelity, lossless audio files.
 Pono gained so much attention and over $ 6 million in funding.

-On his arrival in 2015, however, practically no one was spun.
+Upon his arrival in 2015, however, practically no one took off.
 Maybe the horrible design?
-Maybe the noisy yellow color?
+Maybe the loud yellow color?
 Maybe.
-However, the idea of providing quality music was later revived: Tidal, for example.
-Or Music Unlimited, the recent Amazon service praised by a Neil Young finally satisfied, so much so that he could sing on a personalized mp3 base.
+However, the idea of providing quality music was then taken up later: Tidal, for example.
+Or Music Unlimited, the recent Amazon service praised by a finally satisfied Neil Young, so much so that he could sing to a personalized mp3 backing track.

 Come on, you all know this flop.
-I have never seen a launch like that of the Samsung Galaxy Fold.
-Purchased phones broke within a week.
-Virtually ALL.
+I've never seen a launch like the Samsung Galaxy Fold.
+The cell phones purchased broke within a week.
+Practically EVERYONE.

 There was like a little film on the phone and everyone thought it was for protection.
 It wasn't for protection.
 It was part of the phone.
 How Samsung thought this device was ready for launch, much less as such a high profile device, remains a mystery today.
 The company reworked the project and released it again later, but the damage was enormous.

 This stellar flop is also well known.
-For the magnitude of the collapse, for Google's persistence in trying to save it, and for a dozen other absurd reasons.
-Almost three and a half years after opening its doors to the public it was impossible to name a single person who had created a real following on Google+, or a news that went viral on Google+, or anything good on Google+.
+For the magnitude of the collapse, for Google's therapeutic persistence in trying to save it, and for a dozen other absurd reasons.
+Nearly three and a half years after opening its doors to the public it was impossible to name a single person who had built a real following on Google+, or a story that went viral on Google+, or anything good on Google+.

-Paradoxically, we have to "thank" the huge breach of privacy that occurred in October 2018, which took it out of the way for good.
+Paradoxically, we must "thank" the enormous violation of privacy that occurred in October 2018, which definitively took it away from us.

 For tango it takes two, but Google has never found a partner to break through the world into augmented reality.
 Too bad, given that Project Tango has always had potential.

-Launched in 2014, it adopted a new approach to AR focused on locating the position of a device in space (such as the human sense of proprioception).
-Google's plan was to build the core technology, then allow phone makers and developers to make consumer products.
+Launched in 2014, it took a new approach to AR focused on localizing a device's position in space (like the human sense of proprioception).
+Google's plan was to build the core technology, then let phone makers and developers build the consumer products.

-In the end, only two companies (Lenovo and Asus) accepted Google's appeal, however, creating devices that absolutely did not live up to expectations.
+In the end only two companies (Lenovo and Asus) accepted Google's appeal, but they created devices that absolutely did not live up to expectations.
 In 2017, Google shut down Tango in favor of its more traditional ARCore augmented reality framework.

 A completely waterproof drone that can follow you down a mountain, take off when you throw it in the air and automatically take your photo sounds like the best ever today, let alone in 2015.
 Well, it was a crowdfunding disaster.
 After years of hype and anticipation, it was revealed that the company's promotional video was a fake.

-Lily Robotics has never shipped a single unit of the 60.000 pre-ordered, and was sued by the San Francisco District Attorney's Office.
-Even though the company received $ 34 million from its backers and another 15 million in venture capital, many of these backers never received a refund.
+Lily Robotics has never shipped a single unit of the 60.000 pre-ordered, and was subpoenaed by the San Francisco District Attorney's Office.
+Although the company received $34 million from its backers and another $15 million in venture capital, many of these backers never received a refund.

 The early years of 2010 were great for Facebook, but perhaps they fooled Zuckerberg who was struck by a slight form of delirium of omnipotence.
 Making phones with a dedicated Facebook button?
 Madness.
 The Menlo Park house teamed up with HTC to launch Status and Salsa, two frankly ignoble phones.